FAIR Fine Art Guide

 • A mixed estate tray, tea service, or flatware chest may include sterling, plate, stainless-blade knives, and later substitutions in the same group.

-• Appraisal routing gets weaker when buyers call everything silver before the marks and object types are separated.
+• Appraisal routing gets weaker when everything is called silver before marks and object types are separated.

 How buyers can tell the difference safely before an appraisal

 You do not need aggressive testing to build a better intake file.
-FAIR buyers are usually better served by careful photography and exact wording than by polishing, scraping, or making guesses from color alone.
+Careful photography and exact wording are more useful than polishing, scraping, or guessing from color alone.

 • Photograph every visible mark, stamp, hallmark, retailer punch, pattern mark, and inscription on the underside, back of handles, lids, trays, knife collars, and removable parts.